rmahawewa/rmahawewa/README.md

 -->
 - 🔭 I’m currently working on a Student Management System Desktop Application.
 - 🌱 I’m currently learning further Web Application Development and AI/ML
-- 👯 I’m looking to collaborate on JavaScript and Java.
+- 👯 I’m looking to collaborate on JavaScript and Java included projects.
 - 🤔 I’m looking for help with contributing for other projects in Github
 - 💬 Ask me about flow-charts, psudo-codes, JavaScript and Core-Java
 - 📫 How to reach me: my email: rmahawewa@yahoo.com, whatsapp: +9471 2735639